nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 #.
 Open a web browser and navigate to https://nrfcloud.com/.
    Follow the instructions to set up your account and to add an LTE device.
    A pattern of switch and button actions is displayed on the webpage.
 #.
-Power on or reset the board.
+Power on or reset the kit.
 #.
-Observe in the terminal window connected to the first serial port that the board starts up in the Secure Partition Manager.
+Observe in the terminal window connected to the first serial port that the kit starts up in the Secure Partition Manager.
    This is indicated by an output similar to the following lines:

    .. code-block:: console